goharbor/website/docs/administration/metrics/_index.md

 * Runtime information from the [GO library](https://github.com/prometheus/client_golang)
 * Performance metrics about all API requests in core
 * Number of requests in flight in core
-* Metrics provided by the [docker distribution](https://github.com/distribution/distribution/blob/main/notifications/metrics.go) itself
+* Metrics provided by the [Distribution/Distribution](https://github.com/distribution/distribution/blob/main/notifications/metrics.go) itself
 * Some data related to business logic which already exist in the Harbor database

 Metrics are exposed by several Harbor components: `exporter`, `core`, `jobservice`, and `registry`.
 In addition to runtime and performance data, these components also expose Harbor specific metrics.
 The following sections list the available Harbor metrics.